-Apply after emergence and when conditions are favorable for disease and repeat on a 7-10 day interval or as needed.
+Restrictions: Apply after emergence and when conditions are favorable for disease and repeat on a 7-10 day interval or as needed.
 Use the higher rate and shorter intervals when disease pressure is high.

-Serenade ASO, Serenade Max has a zero day pre-harvest interval.
-Serenade ASO, Serenade Max may be applied by ground, air or chemigation.
+Serenade ASO, MAX and Optimum have a 0-day pre-harvest interval and may be applied by ground, air or chemigation.